Without a Well-Maintained Content Library You Can’t Hope to Compete in Today’s Content-Centric World

 ABPM is a professional community comprised of over 600 worldwide members — 100 of which are Fortune 500 companies — that was developed to help advance briefing programs in the business community.
 Data from ABPM about the state of EBCs is integral to understanding the current climate.

-Without a proper content library, a team simply cannot leverage past experiences and presentations; there’s no way to improve upon them.
+Without a proper content library, a team simply cannot leverage past collateral and presentations; there’s no way to improve upon them and deliver on customer service expectations.

 How Should EBCs Approach the Content Library?